01442 838195

 07. top-10-easiest-cars-to-drive-nissan-qashqai

-Millions of words are dedicated to praising the original Qashqai, about how Nissan changed the automotive landscape in 2006 by turning the mid-level family hatchback into something with the advantages of a bigger SUV without actually being one.
+Millions of words are dedicated to praising the original Qashqai, about how Nissan changed the automotive landscape in 2006 by turning the mid-level family hatchback into something with the advantages of a bigger SUV.
 It made for a brilliant family car.
-Cue many, many copies, and although many of them improve the formula in various ways - some are bigger, some better to drive, some more luxurious - the latest Qashqai (in its third generation now) is still one of the very best.
+Cue many, many copies, and although many of them improve the formula in various ways – some are bigger, some better to drive, some more luxurious – the latest Qashqai (in its third generation now) is still one of the very best.

-The Qashqai has a huge 504-litre boot, plenty of rear space, and even the base model (called Visia) comes with tech-like LED headlights, cruise control and traffic sign recognition.
-The drive itself is softly sprung and relaxing, and mild hybrid tech across the range means every Qashqai returns 40mpg+ fuel economy.
-With a Total Euro NCAP safety rating score of 347/400, you can also enjoy peace of mind on your drive.
+The Qashqai has a huge 504-litre boot, plenty of rear space, and even the base model (called Visia) comes with tech like LED headlights, cruise control and traffic sign recognition.
+The drive itself is softly sprung and relaxing, and hybrid tech across the range means every Qashqai returns 40mpg-plus fuel economy.
+With an overall Euro NCAP safety rating score of 347/400, you can also enjoy peace of mind on your drive.

 Volkswagen Tiguan Allspace